yuki04160/Predicting-Bank-Marketing-Campaign/README.md

 # Predicting Bank Marketing Campaign
 To predict the marketing campaign outcome of a Portuguese banking institution, I built a Logistic Regression, KNN, Decision Tree, Random Forest, and Gradient Boosting in Python using UCI Machine Learning repository dataset - [Bank Marketing Data Set](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing).
 ## Project Background
-Marketing Campaign is an important topic in every company because it can help company increase the number of clients.
+Marketing Campaign is an important topic in every company because it can help companies increase the number of clients.
 Since there are a great number of banks available throughout, a bank has to start campaigns to attract customers to subscribe its term deposit.
 ## Exploratory Data Analysis
    - Variable identification
    - Univariate analysis